martinmullins/utags_moto/README.md

 ```
 $ python encode.py utags_decoded utagsNew <size-of-image>
 ```
-utagsNew is the encoded image and can be flashed to the device (Be carful and double check the file first)
+utagsNew is the encoded image and can be flashed to the device (review the file first).

 ## Reviewing
 Review the images.